tylertitsworth/5th-age-srd/Character-Rules/Hybrid.md

 You gain the focus required to use a serious occultist spell by using your standard action during your turn to set that up.
 But when you have your occultist focus, you don't get to use actions and powers and spells from other classes.

 You lag one level behind in the spells known columns of the Occultist Level Progression table.
-You also won't get the occultist's normal bonus talents at 5th level and 8th level, instead receiving them at 6th level and 9th level.
+You also won't get the occultist's normal bonus talents at champion and epic tier, instead receiving them at 6th level and 9th level.

 ### Wider Focus